Betsy C. Jividen – First Assistant United States Attorney

-Betsy Steinfeld Jividen is the Acting United States Attorney.
+Betsy Steinfeld Jividen is First Assistant United States Attorney.
 Over the course of her career, she has been named First Assistant United States Attorney by three different United States Attorneys.

 When she was sworn in as an Assistant in 1980, Ms. Steinfeld Jividen became